Maharashtra: Music

 Maharashtra and Maharashtrian artists have been influential in preserving and developing Hindustani classical music for more than a century.
 Notable practitioners of Kirana or Gwalior style called Maharashtra their home.
 The Sawai Gandharva Bhimsen Festival in Pune started by Bhimsen Joshi in the 1950s is considered the most prestigious Hindustani music festival in India, if not one of the largest.

 Cities like Kolhapur and Pune have been playing a major role in the preservation of music like Bhavageet and Natya Sangeet, which are inherited from Indian classical music.
 The biggest form of Indian popular music is songs from films produced in Mumbai.
-Film music, in 2009 made up 72 per cent of the music sales in India.
-Most the influential music composers and singers have called Mumbai their home.
+Film music, in 2009 made up 72% of the music sales in India.
+Many the influential music composers and singers have called Mumbai their home.

 In recent decades, the music scene in Maharashtra, and particularly in Mumbai has seen a growth of newer music forms such as rap.
 The city also holds festivals in western music genres such as blues.
 In 2006, the Symphony Orchestra of India was founded, housed at the NCPA in Mumbai.
 It is today the only professional symphony orchestra in India and presents two concert seasons per year, with world-renowned conductors and soloists.

 Maharashtra has a long and rich tradition of folk music.
 Some of the most common forms of folk music in practice are Bhajan, Bharud, Kirtan, Gondhal, and Koli Geet.